TYPES OF HAZARD

 Auto-ignition temperature: 38°C

-The technical product often ignites spontaneously at room temperature because of the presence of other phosphorus hydrides (especially P_2H_4) as impurities.
+The technical product often ignites spontaneously at room temperature because of the presence of other phosphorus hydrides, especially diphosphine (CAS:13445-5-6) as impurities.

-Odourless when pure at concentrations up to 200 ppm, a highly toxic level.
+Odourless when pure at concentrations up to 200 ppm (278 mg/m3) (a highly toxic level).

-Technical product has a garlic-like odour due to impurities.
+Technical product has odour of garlic or decaying fish due to impurities.

 The odour warning when the exposure limit value is exceeded is insufficient.